Chart Color Schemes

 Cherrybrook is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cherrybrook has a culturally diverse population, with 50.0% speaking a language other than English at home and 52.9% born overseas.
-Christianity is the predominant religion in Cherrybrook, making up 44.8% of its population.
-Hinduism is overrepresented compared to Greater Sydney, comprising 11.6% of Cherrybrook's population.
+Cherrybrook's population is culturally diverse, with 50.0% speaking a language other than English at home and 52.9% born overseas.
+Christianity is the main religion in Cherrybrook, comprising 44.8% of its population.
+Hinduism is overrepresented compared to Greater Sydney, making up 11.6% of Cherrybrook's population versus 8.6%.

 Frequently Asked Questions - Diversity